-A 1988 graduate of Mars Hill (then known as Mars Hill College), he began his career in communications as a radio announcer at WKYK-AM in Burnsville, N.C., while still a student.
+A 1988 graduate of Mars Hill (then known as Mars Hill College), he began his career in communications as a radio announcer at WKYK-AM in Burnsville, North Carolina, while still a student.
 Over nearly six years at the station, Thornhill held various roles, including program director and news & operations director.
-In 1991 he took a position as a news producer with public radio station WNCW-FM in Spindale, N.C., and the following year moved to television station WLOS in Asheville, N.C.
+In 1991 he took a position as a news producer with public radio station WNCW-FM in Spindale, North Carolina, and the following year moved to television station WLOS in Asheville, North Carolina.

 Beginning as an associate producer in the newsroom, he progressed through several producer roles, including producing the Anderson Regional Report on co-owned WAXA-TV (now WMYA), the 6pm weekend news, the weekend morning news, and for five years produced News 13 at 6, the weekday news broadcast that was the highest rated TV show in Western North Carolina.
 Thornhill also served two stints as assignment editor, managing the daily operations of the newsroom.